 Yes, your income (profits) is taxable.
 Additionally, businesses in Texas with high revenue may be subject to the Franchise Tax.
 However, the surcharge fee collected from the customer is typically considered a financial service and is usually not subject to Sales Tax.

-How much does it cost to start an ATM business in Texas?
+How much does it cost to start?

 You can typically start for under $4,500.
-This includes forming your LLC $300, Buying your first ATM machine $3000 with free shipping, loading it with $1000.
+This includes forming your LLC (~$300) and purchasing your first ATM (~$3,000).
+You will need roughly $1,000 to load the machine to start.